-A lot of Canadians develop a hyper-aggressive approach in their Tax Free Savings account, thinking that they need to make the most tax-free income they can with their yearly contributions.
+A lot of Canadians develop a hyper-aggressive approach in their Tax Free Savings account, thinking that they need to make the most tax-free income they can with their yearly contributions and they end up buying stocks that are way beyond their risk tolerance.

 This is actually the wrong way to go about things.
 Indeed, the tax free savings account is a tool that has been used by Canadians to generate lighting quick, tax free wealth.